View Contact Info

 How to Reach Us

-Town of Somerset to hold 30-day public comment period on the Somerest Stromwater Management Plan and Illicit Discharge Detention & Elimination (IDDE) Plan
+Town of Somerset Stromwater Management Plan and Illicit Discharge Detention & Elimination (IDDE) Plan

 Each Community with a municipal separate storm sewer system (MS4) in designated urbanized areas must develop a Stormwater Management Program (SWMP) That will guide its acitivities under the 2016 MS4 general permit.
 All documents are available for review and coment.

-Comments may be submitted until August 16, 2019 in the following ways:
+Comments on the plan may be submitted in the following ways:

 - In writting - 140 Wood Street, Somerset, MA 02740 Attention: Nancy Durfee, Town Planner